-This research project is being conducted by Dr. Shon Ferguson och Ph.Lic.
+This research project is being conducted by Professor Magnus Henrekson, Dr. Shon Ferguson and Ph.Lic.
 Louise Johannesson at the Research Institute of Industrial Economics (IFN), one of the leading private research institutes in economics in Europe.
-The project runs from 2016–2019.
+The project ended in 2018.

 Stock options, taxation and entrepreneurship

-In the US, stock options have been decisive for the success of the entrepreneurial sector.
+In the US, stock options have been crucial for the success of the entrepreneurial sector.
 In Sweden, however, stock options have been used considerably less and with limited success.
-The purpose of this research project was therefore to try to explain why and through which mechanisms stock options can be used to create incentives for different actors to successfully build an innovative company.
-Within the framework of the project, the decisive differences in the Swedish and American tax rules for stock options were studied in detail, as well as how options should be taxed.
+The purpose of this research project was therefore to explain why and through which mechanisms stock options can be used to create incentives for different actors to successfully build an innovative company.
+Within the framework of the project, the major differences in the Swedish and American tax rules for stock options were studied in detail, as well as how options should be taxed.